Time and material vs fixed-price: which contract type to choose for your project?

 Even though the time and material model seems like a perfect solution in most cases, and we genuinely recommend it in our software development company, you need to be aware of some drawbacks of this type of contract.
 These are:

 • Lower budget control.
-Since the final price is not fixed and may change throughout the project, the costs may be higher than you initially anticipated.
+Since the final cost is not fixed and may change throughout the project, the costs may be higher than you initially anticipated.

 • Uncertain project timeframe.
 Together with your service provider, you can set an expected deadline for the delivery of the project, but in reality, the timeframe may be much longer.